linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 3 (pages 1001-1434).md

 pool were distributed to Class B-1 and Class B-2, so that both classes

-received an equal amount of the principal, but Class B-1 received one-third

-- f the interest payments, whereas Class B-2 received two-thirds.
+received an equal amount of the principal, but Class B-1 received one-third of the interest payments, whereas Class B-2 received two-thirds.

 In a subsequent issue, Fannie Mae distributed the cash flow from the